Analytic Continuation of Divergent Integrals: Conclusions

 \section{Conclusions}

-In this paper, we have used the notion of analytic continuation to derive a unique finite solution to divergent integral of monomial over entire complex $s$ with the exception of a single pole at $s=1$.
-The improper integral of monomial $\mu(s) = \int_1^{\infty} x^{-s} dx$ has been considered as continuous analogy of infinite series in the context of the Riemann zeta function $\zeta(s) = \sum_{n=1}^{\infty} n^{-s}$ as both of them diverge to infinity for $\mbox{Re}(s) \leq 1$, and they become convergent otherwise.
-It has been shown that the improper integral of monomial could be equivalently written in term of Dirichlet series by making term-by-term integration of the monomial over successive integer intervals and using the Newton's generalization of the binomial theorem.
-Subsequently, an elegant relationship between the $\mu$-function and $\zeta$-function has been established that allowed us to assign meaningful finite value to the divergent integral in the sense of analytic continuation.
-It has been also proved that the analytic continuation solution is consistent with the Abel-Plana formula.
+In this paper, we applied the concept of analytic continuation to derive a unique finite solution for the divergent integral of the monomial across the entire complex plane, except at the pole $s = 1$.
+We treated the improper integral $\mu(s) = \int_1^{\infty} x^{-s} , dx$ as a continuous analogue of the infinite series representation of the Riemann zeta function, $\zeta(s) = \sum_{n=1}^{\infty} n^{-s}$, noting that both expressions diverge for $\mathrm{Re}(s) \leq 1$ but converge for $\mathrm{Re}(s) > 1$.
+We demonstrated that the monomial integral can be reformulated as a Dirichlet series through term-by-term integration over successive integer intervals, employing Newton’s generalization of the binomial theorem.
+This approach revealed an elegant relationship between the $\mu$-function and the $\zeta$-function, allowing us to assign a meaningful finite value to the divergent integral through analytic continuation.
+As a case example, the analytic continuation of divergent monomial integrals has been used to evaluate zero-point energy as an alternative renormalization method.